valdez-nick/set-game/README.md

-# Set Card Game 🎯
+# Set - a card game

 A comprehensive web-based implementation of the classic Set card game, built with React and TypeScript.
 This game is specially made for Chace! 💜